excoffierleonard/sps-gbm/README.md

 ## Features

-- Fetch historical stock data from Alpha Vantage
+- Fetch historical stock data from Alpha Vantage API
 - Calculate drift and volatility parameters from historical data
-- Run multiple simulations to generate price distribution
+- Run multiple simulations in parallel using Rayon
-- Visualize results with price paths and histograms
+- Visualize results with price paths and distribution histograms
-- Generate summary statistics for predicted prices
+- Cached API responses to reduce network calls
+- Command-line interface with customizable parameters

 ## Installation